Classic Chase Preview, Tips, Runners & Trends

 3. Southern Star (7:16.20) in 2004

 Looking at the future form, is the winner worth following next time out?
-From the past 20 if you had followed the winner of the Classic Chase next time out then you would have backed a total of 1 winner.
-Backing all 20 runners who have been out since to win at SP next time out, would have returned an LSP of -5.00.
-Remember to bookmark the racing tips page to access the OLBG racing picks easily daily.
+Over the past 20 renewals, if you had followed the winner of the Classic Chase next time out, then you would have backed a total of 1 winner.
+Backing all 20 runners who have been out since their win at SP next time out would have returned an LSP of -5.00.
+Whilst we wait for the 2027 Classic Chase, remember you can get daily racing predictions from the expert tipsters on the racing predictions page.

-When looking over the past 20 renewals, a time of 6:48.40 was set by The Last Fling in 2002, which is the quickest time over that period, the runner was trained by Sue Smith and ridden by Warren Marston.
-The slowest winning time was set in 2016 when Russe Blanc won in a time of 8:03.10, booked to ride was Charlie Poste by the trainer Kerry Lee.
+When looking over the past 20 renewals, a time of 6:48.40 was set by The Last Fling in 2002, trained by Sue Smith and ridden by Warren Marston, which is the quickest time over that period.
+The slowest winning time was set in 2016 when Russe Blanc won in a time of 8:03.10 for trainer Kerry Lee, who booked Charlie Poste in the saddle.

 What the expert says...

 Four winners of this race came after running in the Welsh National.
 Hey Big Spender (2012), Hawkes Point (2015), Milansbar (2018) and Iwilldoit (2023).
-Iwilldoit was the only one to do the double, Val Dancer won the Welsh National in 2024.
+Iwilldoit was the only one to do the double.

 Andy Powell - Horse Racing Betting Expert - OLBG.com